avan06/Be.HexEditor/README.md

 > Gets or sets whether the HexBox control displays the hex characters in upper or lower case.
 > DefaultValue: Upper HexCasing

-### InfoForeColor(Color)
-> Gets or sets the info color used for column info and line info.
-When this property is null, then ForeColor property is used.
-> Gets or sets the line info color.
-When this property is null, then ForeColor property is used.
-> DefaultValue: Gray Color

-### SelectionBackColor(Color)
-> Gets or sets the background color for the selected bytes.
-> DefaultValue: Blue Color

-### SelectionForeColor(Color)
-> Gets or sets the foreground color for the selected bytes.
-> DefaultValue: White Color

 ### ShadowSelectionVisible(bool)
 > Gets or sets the visibility of a shadow selection.
 > DefaultValue: true

-### ShadowSelectionColor(Color)
-> Gets or sets the color of the shadow selection.
-> A alpha component must be given!
-> Default ARGB(100, 60, 188, 255)

 ### LineInfoOffsetLength(int) `*New`
 > Gets or sets the maximum size of line info offset support length.
 Sets range is 8(32bit)~16(64bit).
 > DefaultValue: 8

-### ChangedForeColor(Color) `*New`
-> Gets or sets the foreground color for the position of changed bytes.
-> DefaultValue: Red Color

-### ChangedFinishForeColor(Color) `*New`
-> Gets or sets the foreground color for the position of finish changed.
-> After perform the ChangedPosSetFinish method, the changed position setting will be finish.
-> DefaultValue: LimeGreen

-### ZeroBytesForeColor(Color) `*New`
-> Gets or sets the foreground color for the zero bytes.
-> DefaultValue: Silver Color

 ### EnableCut(bool) `*New`
 > Gets or sets whether you can cut bytes data.